likesundayl/mxserver/README.md

 # MXBoard

-MXBoard is the training/testing visualization user interface for [MXNet](https://github.com/apache/incubator-mxnet) (currently based `mxnet-0.11.0`).
+MXBoard is the training/testing `Http/RPC` interface for [MXNet](https://github.com/apache/incubator-mxnet)
+(currently based `mxnet-0.11.0`).
 And it is designed to support `image classification` and `object detection` training/test task now.
 After I finish the basic parts, I will consider to make it possible to support other deep learning tasks.